Respiratory Syncytial Virus

 What are the side effects?Injection site pain, headache, muscle pain, nausea, and feverRash and injection site pain

-What are the benefits?• Your baby is born protected against RSV because the antibodies are already present.
+What are the benefits?• The baby is born protected against RSV, because antibodies were passed from mother to baby before delivery.

 • Abrysvo may give better protection against RSV variants than nirsevimab.

-• It reduces the number of injections your baby gets.
+• It reduces the number of injections a baby gets.

 • There may be ongoing protection through breastfeeding.

-• The protection from the immunization may be more long-lasting than with Abrysvo.
+The protection from nirsevimab or clesrovimab may be more long-lasting than with Abrysvo.

 RSV Vaccine Safety and Timing